ajibadedapo/best-classified-ad-website/README.md

 # The Best Classified Ad Website
-> Short blurb about what your product does.
+>  A classified ad website.

 This is a classified ad website I built with Laravel.
 Fell free to use for anyhow you want.